alex-njuguna/alex-njuguna/README.md

 # Hi there 👋
+I'm Alex,
-I'm a web developer with a passion for building impactful programs.
-I'm currently working on a study portal, an ecommerce for farm products and feeds, and a Unix Shell Replica.
+I'm a software developer with a passion for building impactful programs and open source contribution.

 ## 🛠️ Skills